influxdata/docs-v2/content/influxdb/v1.8/concepts/tsi-details.md

 - `compact-throughput-burst`: Controls maximum disk IO by the compaction engine.
 - `compact-full-write-cold-duration`: How long a shard must receive no writes or deletes before it is scheduled for full compaction.

 These configuration settings are especially beneficial for systems with irregular loads, limiting compactions during periods of high usage, and letting compactions catch up during periods of lower load.
-In systems with stable load, if compactions interfere with other operations, typically, the system is undersized for its load, and configuration changes won't help much.
+In systems with stable loads, if compactions interfere with other operations, typically, the system is undersized for its load, and configuration changes won't help much.

 ### Reads